HesusG/da-ds-notebook-solutions/README.md

 When you want to run a project, always work with this repo's folder.
 Open this folder and start executing your code.
 This will improve the reproducibility and reduce the possibility of finding or introducing bugs.

+Remember to always work on the `dev` branch and send your Pull Requests for approval, so a reviewer can check them out.
+You will NOT be able to directly push to the default branch.

 If you have any questions about the structure of good practices for working with this repo, please feel free to contact me (Rodo).
 My TripleTen discord handle is `rodonunez42`.